zhan656/Analyticus/README.md

 The Health and Human Resources (HHS) publishes "trends: vaccination rates for an entire flu year" from their "HHS Flu Vaccination API" website (https://fluvaccineapi.hhs.gov).
 </p>
 <p>
 If the vaccine were effective, states with low vaccination rates should have high influenza rates.
 Conversely, states with high vaccination rates should have low influenza rates.
+The relationship can be tell from the 50 states influenza/vaccination maps (https://plot.ly/~zhan656).
 </p>
 </p>
 </li>